julien-boudry/PhpReference/docs/CONFIGURATION_FILE.md

     // - An instance of a class implementing PublicApiDefinitionInterface
-    // - A string corresponding to a registered definition ('api', 'public') 'api' => new HasTagApi(), // or 'api' as a string ];
+    // - A string corresponding to a registered definition ('api', 'public') 'api' => new HasTagApi(), // or 'api' as a string

+    // The name of the index file to generate (without extension) 'index-file-name' => 'readme', // Default: 'readme'

+    // Disable interactive mode (no prompts)
+    'no-interaction' => true, // Default: false
+];
 ```